tomatolog/manticore/docs/8_sphinxql_reference/optimize_index_syntax.rst

     OPTIMIZE INDEX index_name

-Available since version 2.1.1-beta, OPTIMIZE statement enqueues a RT index for optimization in a background thread.
+OPTIMIZE statement enqueues a RT index for optimization in a background thread.

 Over time, RT indexes can grow fragmented into many disk chunks and/or tainted with deleted, but unpurged data, impacting search performance.